emilygimm/carbonFootprintTracker/ProjectPlan.md

 # Week 4
 - [ ] Create the dev version of the database - table for tracking progress
 - [ ] Create goal entity
-- [ ] Create class to perform crud on goals
+- [ ] Create GoalDAO class to perform crud operations
 - [ ] Create the config files for the db connection info
 - [ ] Create test version of the database for unit testing
-- [ ] Create unit tests for the goal dao
+- [ ] Create unit tests for the GoalDAO
-- [ ] Create class for the db connection business
+- [ ] Create class for the db connection
 - [ ] Create jsp for creating goals
 - [ ] Create jsp for calculating carbon footprint
 - [ ] Create controller to route to goal jsp